Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices

 \subsection{Principal Findings}

 Here we present the thematic framework that composes the study's narrative through a rich description of the interview data set.
 As mentioned, an inductive data-driven approach (i.e., ``let data tell the story'') was followed, allowing the derivation of the themes.
 Figure \ref{fig:thematic-framework} provides a model explaining the interrelation among the themes.
 It is worth mentioning that the graphical model of the thematic framework is only a simplified and illustrative organisation of the themes and sub-themes that helps to explain the story.
 Themes and sub-themes often overlap and have interrelationships, usually not accounted for in this simplified graphical model.
-In brief, the three overarching themes were created in this study: \begin{enumerate} \item \textbf{Personal Privacy Mindset and Stance} -- This theme captures the practitioners' personal aspects, organising sub-themes according to knowledge, attitudes and behaviour (''KAB model`` \cite{kruger2006prototype}). \item \textbf{Organisational Privacy Culture} -- This theme captures various aspects of the practitioners' decision power, decision impact, and responsibilities.
-Also, it covers positive and negative aspects of the ''organisational privacy culture`` \cite{hadar2018privacy}. \item \textbf{Privacy Engineering Practices} -- This theme captures how practitioners address and solve privacy in their systems.
-It also compiles a set of privacy practices and strategies employed by them. \end{enumerate}
+In brief, the three overarching themes were created in this study: \begin{itemize} \item[(T1)] \textbf{Personal Privacy Mindset and Stance} -- This theme captures the practitioners' personal aspects, organising sub-themes according to knowledge, attitudes and behaviour (''KAB model`` \cite{kruger2006prototype}). \item[(T2)] \textbf{Organisational Privacy Aspects} -- This theme captures \textbf{the} aspects of the practitioners' decision power, decision impact, and responsibilities.
+Also, it covers positive and negative aspects of the ''organisational privacy climate`` \cite{hadar2018privacy}. \item[(T3)] \textbf{Privacy Engineering Practices} -- This theme captures how practitioners address and solve privacy in their systems.
+It also compiles a set of privacy practices and strategies employed by them. \end{itemize}